 The mission of ICGA is to encourage and nurture the development of community gardens and gardeners to grow and increase consumption of fruits and vegetables.
 The ICGA supports community gardens that foster self-sufficiency, recreation, education, sustainability and social harmony.

-In partnership with Kansas City Community Gardens, the Independence Health Department is sponsoring gardening classes free to the public.
+In partnership with Kansas City Community Gardens, the Independence Parks, Recreation, and Tourism is sponsoring a gardening class free to the public.
 This class will discuss and answer questions about basic garden bed planting so you can have a prosperous garden.

 Independence has three gardens open to the public where you can rent garden beds.
 These include: